-For the implemented systems of SGT Star and the Twins, NPCEditor always chooses the top-ranked option as the character response (if the confidence score is high enough).
-For some applications, however, it may be desirable to return all of the appropriate responses rather than only the best one; this may be useful, for instance, if the Natural Language Understanding component passes its result to a dialogue manager downstream.
-NPCEditor evaluates and ranks all of the responses, and certain input utterances may have more than one appropriate response.
-If multiple responses are returned, one wants to ensure that the correct responses are consistently ranked above the incorrect responses, so that a maximal number of correct responses are returned with a minimal number of incorrect ones.
-Discrimination between correct and incorrect responses can be viewed with a Detection Error Tradeoff (DET) curve (Martin et al., 1997); these curves plot the miss rate (correct responses below threshold as a proportion of all incorrect responses).
+The preceding discussion assumed that NPCEditor always chooses the top-ranked option as the character response.
+For some applications, however, it may be desirable to return all of the appropriate responses rather than only the best one, for instance if the Natural Language Understanding component passes its result to a dialogue manager downstream.
+NPCEditor evaluates and ranks all of the responses, and certain utterances may have more than one correct response.
+If multiple responses are returned, one wants to maximize the discrimination between correct and incorrect responses, so that a maximal number of correct responses are returned with a minimal number of incorrect ones.
+Discrimination between correct and incorrect responses can be viewed with a Detection Error Tradeoff (DET) curve (Martin et al. 1997).